 The Beginning of Iroko

-Associazione Iroko Onlus was set up by founder and director Esohe Aghatise in 1998 for three main reasons:
+Associazione Iroko Onlus was set up by founder Esohe Aghatise in 1998 for three main reasons:

 - the need to address the difficulties of finding jobs for women which allow them to exit prostitution and integrate into society